difference between pending and contingent

 As an AI language model, I cannot create an HTML table, but I can provide you with information about the difference between pending and contingent.

-See also difference between water bug and roach
+See also difference between homogeneous and heterogeneous mixture with example

 Pending refers to a transaction or agreement that has been initiated but is not yet completed.
 It means that the process is still ongoing, and the final outcome has not been determined yet.
 For example, if a buyer has made an offer on a property, and the seller has accepted the offer, the transaction is considered pending until the closing date.